richardgiddings/bookmarks/README.md

 Add a list, say a holiday you are going on.
 Add a section to the list, say travel information.
-Add a link to the flight information section, say a link to the airline check-in website.
+Add a link to the travel information section, say a link to the airline check-in website.

 The login screen: